 - The person is living in unsuitable conditions

 - The person lacks personal possessions

 It’s hopefully something you’ll never have to deal with.
-But it couldn’t hurt to be prepared if the situation arose.
+But it’s a good idea to be prepared in case the situation arises.
 If you notice any of the signs, or something just seems off, report it.
 The National Human Trafficking Hotline is 1-888-373-7888.
 It also offers other resources on its site.